janniks/toggl-unattended-programming-test/README.md

 ## Run 🚀

 > All commands are to be run from the root project directory.
+> This project uses Go version `1.14`.
+> Current `go` executables should detect and install dependencies correctly.
 > Set `GIN_MODE` to `release` for production deploys.

 To start the complete API run: